Foil bearing

 A foil-air bearing for the core rotor shaft of an aircraft turbine engine.

 A foil bearing, also known as a foil-air bearing, is a type of air bearing.
-A shaft is supported by a compliant, spring-loaded foil journal lining.
-Once the shaft is spinning fast enough, the working fluid (usually air) pushes the foil away from the shaft so that no contact occurs.
-The shaft and foil are separated by the air's high pressure, which is generated by the rotation that pulls gas into the bearing via viscosity effects.
-The high speed of the shaft with respect to the foil is required to initiate the air gap, and once this has been achieved, no wear occurs.
-Unlike aerostatic or hydrostatic bearings, foil bearings require no external pressurisation system for the working fluid, so the hydrodynamic bearing is self-starting.
+A shaft is supported by a compliant, spring-loaded journal lining made of foil.
+Once the shaft is spinning fast enough at high speeds, the working fluid (usually air) pushes the foil away from the shaft, initiates an air gap, so that no contact or wear occurs.
+The shaft and foil are separated by the air's high pressure, which is generated by shaft rotation pulling gas into the bearing.
+Unlike aerostatic or hydrostatic bearings, foil bearings require no external pressurisation system for the working fluid, so the fluid-dynamic bearing is self-starting.